KDE/digikam-doc/color_management/basis_knowledge.rst

 This manual section has a bit of information on where to find ready-made camera profiles.
 It's an unfortunate fact of digital imaging that the camera profiles supplied by Canon, Nikon, and the like don't work as well with RAW converters other than each camera manufacturer's own proprietary RAW converter.
 They have to make their own profiles for all the cameras that they support - keep this proprietary propensity of your camera manufacturer in mind next time you buy a digital camera.

 To finding a camera profile for your camera is to make your own camera profile or have one made for you.
 There are quite a few commercial services who provide profiling services (for a fee, of course).
 Or you can use `Argyll <http://www.argyllcms.com/>`_ to profile your camera yourself.
 We cannot speak about how easy or difficult the process of profiling a camera might be.
 But we would imagine, knowing how very meticulous the people behind Argyll, and Lcms are about color management, that making your own camera profile is very do-able and very likely the results will be better than any proprietary profile.
 After all, Canon didn't profile your camera, they just profiled a camera like your.

+For more information take a look to the dedicated :ref:`section from this manual <camera_profiles>`.

 Working Spaces
 --------------